What is the Bot Framework SDK?

 Additionally, bots may use other Azure services, such as:

-- Azure Cognitive Services to build intelligent applications
+- Azure AI services to build intelligent applications

 - Azure Storage for cloud storage solution